teracyhq/blog/source/_posts/2016-11-07-how-to-develop-and-deploy-react-applications-easily-and-fast-with-webpack-es6-plus-and-docker.markdown

 <!-- more -->

-There is a good starter React boilerplate with the following outstanding batteries:
+There is a good starter React boilerplate with the following outstanding batteries included:

 - Universal rendering (both client and server side rendering from the same client side code)
 - Babel for ES6+ for writing modern JS syntax today